keelancook/missions-center/for-partners/sending-culture/sending-culture.md

 * [Three Principles for Developing a Sending Culture in Your Church](https://www.imb.org/2018/10/24/principles-developing-sending-culture/){:target="_blank"} by William Whaley
 * [The Missional Church](https://redeemercitytocity.com/articles-stories/the-missional-church){:target="_blank"} by Tim Keller
 * [The Local Church and Missionary Sending](https://rtim.org/the-local-church-and-missionary-sending/){:target="_blank"} by Brian Pate
+* [Training Missionaries versus Training Pastors](https://www.imb.org/2018/10/08/training-missionaries-vs-training-pastors/){:target="_blank"} by Zane Pratt
+* [How to Say No or Not Yet to Missionary Candidates](https://www.theupstreamcollective.org/post/how-to-say-no-or-not-yet-to-missionary-candidates){:target="_blank"} by Ryan Martin
+* [I might be Interested in Missions](https://catalystservices.org/wp-content/uploads/2024/07/I-Might-Be-Interested-In-Missions-Postings-July-2024.pdf){:target="_blank"} by Ellen Livingood

 ### Podcasts